Saturday, February 10, 2024

 There are lots of youtube videos about this hike but here's a nice short one to give you an idea of the trail and scenery.

-I'd like to spend at least 2 nights in Inverness because of the wonderful culture of live music - you can check it out a bit here
+We plan to spend 2 nights in Inverness because of the wonderful culture of live music - you can check it out a bit here

 There are lots of distilleries there, too...